TableMateio/searchiqs-cleaner-safari-extension/README.md

 2. **Overlay**: The background overlay with classes `ui-widget-overlay ui-front`
 3. **Right-Click Blocking**: Disables the annoying "Action not allowed on this page" popup and restores normal browser context menu functionality
 4. **Party2Name Input Field**: Enables the "Party2Name" input field by removing the `disabled` attribute and `aspNetDisabled` class
+5. **Airtable Integration Panel**: Provides a collapsible side panel with direct access to tax surplus records from Airtable

 The extension works silently in the background - no user interaction required.